What if you could feel better in one week ?

 • Do I have any out of network benefits for in-office mental health services?

 • Do I have an out-of-network deductible?
-If so, how much is that deductible?
+If so, how much is that deductible and how much has already been met for the year?

-• What is the maximum allowable amount for CPT code 90834 when provided by an LPC or LMFT?
+• What is the maximum allowable amount for CPT code 90837 when provided by an LMFT (Master’s level clinician)?

 • What percentage of the allowed amount will I be reimbursed?